Audit Report Sharing (upload)

-A very common use-case is the need to share an HTML report between several people.
+A very common use-case is the need to share an HTML audit report between several people.
 Typically - the website owner or QA engineer will analyze the website and want to share it with the developers.

 We have therefore created a service that makes it very easy to upload an HTML report to our infrastructure and provides a secure unique URL for the report.

-Features of the online HTML report
+Features of the online audit report

-• a unique and unguessable URL is generated for each report (this is the number of combinations with more than 20 digits);
+- a unique and unguessable URL is generated for each report (this is the number of combinations with more than 20 digits);

-• it is possible to set the retention - how long the HTML report should be kept in online form, from 1 hour, through days and months, to years or infinity*.
+- it is possible to set the retention - how long the HTML report should be kept in online form, from 1 hour, through days and months, to years or infinity*.
 If you set the retention to 1 day and view the URL of the report in 2 days, you will see a message about the expired report;

-• it is possible to optionally set a password that will have to be entered (together with the username crawler) to display the report.
-The password is stored on the server in non-decodeable form with Bcrypt or Argon2ID;
+- it is possible to optionally set a password that will have to be entered (together with the username

-• as part of the upload, potentially sensitive information is removed from the HTML report (e.g. hostname or absolute paths on the PC/server where the crawler is running are replaced by %path%);
+) to display the report.
+The password is stored on the server in non-decodeable form with Bcrypt or Argon2ID; - as part of the upload, potentially sensitive information is removed from the HTML report (e.g. hostname or absolute paths on the PC/server where the crawler is running are replaced by

-• the service contains several anti-abuse features, described in the following chapters.
+); - the service contains several anti-abuse features, described in the following chapters.

 * This is a free service and we cannot predict future development and usage.
 In the event that storage expansion would be prohibitive for us, we would implement some intelligent form of deleting reports with infinite retention that are very large and have not been accessed for a long time.